 (e) Qualified persons within the College.
-Whenever an executive/ administrative/managerial, professional, or classified position becomes vacant, the College or administrative unit, with the President, considers qualified persons from within the College or administrative unit.
+Whenever an executive/ administrative/managerial, faculty, professional, or classified position becomes vacant, the administrative unit, with the President, considers qualified persons from within the College or administrative unit.
 If it is determined by the President that the position will not be filled by promotion or transfer, the vacancy is then posted.
+The President delegates this process to Vice Presidents and Executive Directors for classified staff considerations.